nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-08-02-remote_first_companies.md

 **5.**  *Fewer formalities:* Unlike corporations, LLCs are not required to hold annual meetings or maintain detailed records of their proceedings, making them easier to manage and operate.

-### However, remote-first LLCs do face some challenges:
+### However, remote-first LLCs do face some challenges...

+The disadvantages of remote first LLCs include:

 **1.**  *Difficulty raising capital:* Investors may be hesitant to invest in LLCs due to their less formal structure and potentially lower valuations.